Stocks rise on Wall Street, but remain lower for the week

 On Thursday, the U.S. reported slightly more Americans filed for jobless claims last week, but not as many as economists had forecast.
 The labor market remains one of the strongest pockets of the economy, which has been stifled under the weight of stubbornly hot inflation and rising interest rates.

 Low unemployment is good for the broader economy but makes it more difficult for the Federal Reserve to tame inflation.
-The central bank has been raising interest rates to curb borrowing and spending in order to cool the hottest inflation in decades.
+The central bank has been raising interest rates to curb borrowing and spending in order to cool stubbornly hot inflation in decades.
 Its benchmark interest rate sits at 3.75% to 4%, the highest in 15 years.

 The Fed will meet next week and is expected to raise its benchmark interest rate by a half-percentage point.